 - What type of non-Hodgkin lymphoma do I have? - What stage is my lymphoma?
-How far has the cancer spread?
-How fast is it growing?
+How far has it spread?
+How fast is it growing? - Are the latest tests and treatments for non-Hodgkin lymphoma available in this hospital? - Are there clinical guidelines for this type of cancer?